-To schedule a presentation for a different date, please complete a request form and send it to Lita Abella at Lita.Abella@calbar.ca.gov, or call 213-765-1165.
+To schedule a presentation, please complete a request form and send it to Lita Abella at Lita.Abella@calbar.ca.gov, or call 213-765-1165.

 Law students and State Bar applicants can access a free professional mental health assessment and an opportunity to participate in the Lawyer Assistance Program without making a long-term commitment.

 When you call, you will speak to someone who can discuss your problem and find out what services you need.
 Remember, all communications are strictly confidential.

 “At the intake I expected that I was going to be judged before I walked in the door, but the case manager was spectacular.”

 The State Bar provides free, short-term counseling for those who need help with a difficult personal problem or career transition.
 You can access up to two free one-on-one counseling sessions with a local therapist who specializes in working with legal professionals around any personal issue or concern impacting work productivity—stress, burnout, depression, career concerns, or relationship issues.

 You can access up to two free sessions with a career counselor experienced in working with newly licensed and provisionally licensed attorneys who are looking for work and developing their careers.

 “The experience was necessary for me to have guidance through a very transitional period in my life, where I had to really examine what I was doing with myself.”